Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Methodology

-The dataset $\textbf{D}_0$ consists of encrypted Matter traffic collected over the course of one week in E1, representing regular user-device interactions and automations.
-It provides a comprehensive collection of device interactions, thus serving as a baseline allowing us to investigate the occurrence of patterns related to communications involving specific device types.
-The dataset $\textbf{D}_{1}$ is a synthetic dataset generated in E3, containing Invoke interactions to the \ac{chip} Lighting App.
-It allows us to study the patterns identified in $\textbf{D}_0$ in a controlled environment.
-The dataset $\textbf{D}_2$ allows us to examine to what extent encrypted Matter devices can be labeled, and is used to answer both RQ1 and RQ2.
-Finally, the dataset $\textbf{D}_{3}$ includes data collected by issuing all commands that a user can send to the end devices through Home Assistant in E2, and it is used to answer RQ2.
+The dataset $\textbf{D}_0$ consists of encrypted Matter traffic (5M+ real-world Matter packets) collected over the course of four weeks in E1, representing regular user-device interactions and automations.
+It provides a comprehensive collection of device interactions, thus serving as a baseline to investigate the occurrence of patterns within communications involving specific device types. $\textbf{D}_{1}$ is a synthetic dataset generated in E3, containing Invoke interactions to the \ac{chip} Lighting App.
+It allows us to study the patterns identified in $\textbf{D}_0$ in a controlled environment. $\textbf{D}_2$ consists of encrypted Matter traffic collected over the course of one week in E2, including packets exchanged from reference applications to the end devices deployed in E2.
+It allows us to examine to what extent encrypted Matter devices can be labeled, and is used to answer both RQ1 and RQ2.
+Finally, $\textbf{D}_{3}$ includes data collected by issuing all user commands to the end devices through Home Assistant in E2, and it is used to answer RQ2.
 We provide more details about the methodology used to collect all data in Sects.~\ref{sec:analysis_RQ1} and~\ref{sec:analysis_RQ2}.